sumup-oss/circuit-ui/MIGRATION.md

 _Note: the `Body` variants mapping above also apply to the `BodyLarge` component._

-The legacy variant names were deprecated and will be removed in v5.
+The legacy variant names were deprecated in v4.14.0 and will be removed in v5.

 _🤖 semantic-variant-names_

-### Notification components
+### New notification components

-The legacy Circuit UI notification components (`Notification`, `NotificationList`, `NotificationCard` and `InlineMessage`) were general purpose, lacking clear guidelines on when to use which and leading to inconsistent usage in our apps.
+The legacy Circuit UI notification components (`Notification`, `NotificationList`, `NotificationCard` and `InlineMessage`) were general purpose and lacking clear guidelines on when to use which, leading to inconsistent usage in our apps.

 They were deprecated in v4.14.0 and replaced by semantic, accessible components that make it clear when each should be used and are flexible enough to cover all use cases (`NotificationBanner`, `NotificationFullscreen`, `NotificationModal`, `NotificationToast` and `NotificationInline`).
-The legacy components will be removed in v5.
+The legacy components have been removed in v5.

 To migrate to the new notifications, you'll need to: